Liam Thompson (footballer): Derby County

 In May 2025, Derby County confirmed that Thompson was in talks with Derby to extend his contract which expired in June 2025.
 On 1 July 2025, it was announced that Thompson had signed a new two-year contract at Derby.
+On 15 December 2025.
+Thompson scored his first Championship goal in a 3–0 win at Sheffield Wednesday.
+Thompson found it hard to find a regular place in the Derby team due to injuries and falling down the pecking order.
+He made 18 appearances during the season, scoring once.